kubernetes-sigs/cluster-api/docs/proposals/20250513-chained-and-efficient-upgrades-for-clusters-with-managed-topologies.md

 ### User Stories

-- As a user, I want to upgrade my Cluster using a managed topology by more than one minor version by simply changing the value in `cluster.spec.topology.version`.
+- As a user, I want to upgrade my Cluster using a managed topology by more than one minor version by simply changing the value in `Cluster.spec.topology.version`.

-- As a user, I want that Cluster API automatically minimize the number of worker's machines rollouts when upgrading a Cluster using managed topology by more than one minor.
+- As a user, I want that Cluster API automatically minimizes the number of worker machine rollouts when upgrading a Cluster using managed topology by more than one minor.

-- As a cluster class author, I want to be able to specify the Kubernetes versions that the system might use as intermediate or target versions for a chained upgrades for a Cluster using a specific cluster class.
+- As a cluster class author, I want to be able to specify the Kubernetes versions that the system might use as intermediate or target versions for a chained upgrade for a Cluster using a specific cluster class.

-- As a developer building on top of Cluster API, I want that lifecycle hooks allow orchestration of external process, like e.g. addon management, during different steps of a chained upgrade.
+- As a developer building on top of Cluster API, I want that lifecycle hooks allow orchestration of external processes, like e.g. addon management, during different steps of a chained upgrade.

 ### Implementation Details/Notes/Constraints